falakj07/study-of-tuples/README.md

 ## Title :
 Tuples in Python: Creation, Access, and Operations

+## Aim :
-## Aim :To study the concept of tuples in Python and perform various operations such as creation, indexing, slicing, and applying built-in functions.
+To study the concept of tuples in Python and perform various operations such as creation, indexing, slicing, and applying built-in functions.

 ## Objectives:
 To understand what tuples are in Python